terencetaothucb/intelligent-molecular-skeleton-design/README.md

 # 4. Access
 Data and code are under [MIT licence](https://github.com/terencetaothucb/intelligent-molecular-skeleton-design/blob/main/LICENSE).
-Correspondence to [Guangmin Zhou](mailto:guangminzhou@sz.tsinghua.edu.cn) and Prof. [Xuan Zhang](mailto:xuanzhang@sz.tsinghua.edu.cn) when you use, or have any inquiries.
+Correspondence to Prof. [Guangmin Zhou](mailto:guangminzhou@sz.tsinghua.edu.cn) and Prof. [Xuan Zhang](mailto:xuanzhang@sz.tsinghua.edu.cn) when you use, or have any inquiries.

 # 5. Acknowledgements
 [Yifei Zhu](zhuyifeiedu@126.com) and [Terence (Shengyu) Tao](mailto:terencetaotbsi@gmail.com) at Tsinghua University conceived and formulated the algorithms, deposited model/experimental code, and authored this guideline document drawing on supplementary materials.